When you’re walking in Chamonix, you’re going into a high mountain environment and it’s best to be prepared.

 The official line is that caution is recommended when drinking from streams, as they may have bacteria from animal droppings etc in them.
 I have to say I do it all the time and haven’t had any trouble.
 Pools however, are best avoided and if you find a drinking trough, drink from the tap rather than the basin, as wild and domestic animals may drink from the troughs.
 Also many people use them to cool their feet!

 Some rivers in the area are used for hydroelectric power and can flash flood as a result of the barrages.
 These are generally well signed, so do exercise caution – they really can rise very fast.
 They are obviously most unsuitable for drinking as they’re pale, opaque green from the glacier deposits in them.

 Packed snow (névé) can linger in some areas well into July, and it can be slippery and dangerous.
 If you encounter steep névé, use a lot of caution crossing it and don’t hesitate to turn back if it looks unsafe – I have done, many times.
 The high route to Lac Blanc can often have it – ask at the Flegere lift base or at the Office de la Haute Montagne about conditions.

 NB There are plenty of trails that are fine to enjoy with your own dog, but they are not allowed in the nature reserve which forms much of the south side of Chamonix, and you can be fined heavily for taking one there, so look out for warning signs.

 For smaller children, the flat valley bottom is ideal for pushchairs but few of the higher walks are accessible.
 In theory you can trundle around near the lift stations of course but not all of them will allow pushchairs.
 There does seem to be some inconsistency in how this is enforced so worth checking if you want to try.
-NB However, child carriers can be rented at Snell sports in Chamonix.
+However, child carriers can be rented at Snell sports in Chamonix which is much easier.
 Check that the altitude is suitable for the child’s age – the BMC have a useful paper on children at altitude.